TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 Haskell is a strictly typed language.
 This means, Haskell needs to strictly know what the type of *anything* and everything is.

 But one would ask here, what is type?
 According to Cambridge dictionary,
-#def[*Type* is refers to a particular group of things that share similar characteristics and form a smaller division of a larger set]
+#def[*Type* refers to a particular group of things that share similar characteristics and form a smaller division of a larger set]

 //suggest that we do not define type